Curious about Holy Hills Hermitage?

 How long can I stay and what about arrival and departure times?

 The ideal stay at Holy Hills Hermitage is between 2 and 6 nights (3-7 days).
+To allow for cleaning and preparing cottages, the preferred arrival time is after 1 PM.

 What about pets?